htkseason/CLM-Tracking/README.md

 --Recommend an appropriate illumination which face should be clear and not has a strong contrast.
 --This is a SINGLE face tracking demo.
 --Do not move rapidly while low fps.
---Frontal face only. (rotation in about ¡À30¡ã is acceptable)
+--Frontal face only. (rotation in about ¡À30 degrees is acceptable)

 __Demo__
 ![demo](https://github.com/htkseason/ASM-Tracking/blob/master/demo.jpg)